Career Definition for Medical Writers

 First and foremost, medical writers should have solid writing and editorial skills, as well as familiarity with medical terminology.
 Scientific medical writers should be especially knowledgeable about the medical field and its terms and processes, and regulatory medical writers must thoroughly understand regulation requirements and approval processes.
 Successful medical writers are persistent and detail-oriented professionals who know how to research and can successfully translate a large quantity of technical information into succinct, engaging writing.

 The U.S. Bureau of Labor Statistics (BLS) reports that although writing jobs in general will remain stable, demand for specialized writing skills, such as medical writing, will increase because of the explosion of technical and scientific data and the need to clearly communicate that information.
-The BLS expects technical writing jobs to increase 10% from 2014 to 2024.
+The BLS expects technical writing jobs to increase 11% from 2016 to 2026.
 While medical writers can find full-time employment in a variety of settings, many work as freelance writers.
-Salary.com found the median salary for medical writers to be approximately $59,797 as of May 2016.
+Salary.com found the average salary for medical writers to be approximately $63,100 as of February 2019.

 Alternate Career Options